-- The Hadleigh Infants and Nursery School SEND Policy. - A copy of the full SEN Register. - Guidance on identification of SEN in the Code of Practice. - Information on individual pupils' special educational needs, including pupil profiles. - Targets set and copies of the school/class provision map or One planning. - Practical advice, teaching strategies, and information about types of special educational needs and - Disabilities, or details of where these can be accessed.
-The Ordinarily Available Toolkit resource of reference and strategies to support class teachers and the SENCO. - Information available through Essex County Council's SEN Local Offer.
+- The Hadleigh Infants and Nursery School SEND Policy. - A copy of the full SEN Register. - Guidance on identification of SEN in the Code of Practice. - Information on individual pupils' special educational needs, including One plans. - Targets set on one plans. - Practical advice, teaching strategies, and information about types of special educational needs and disabilities, or details of where these can be accessed.
+This includes The Ordinarily Available Toolkit resource of reference and strategies to support class teachers and the SENCO. - Information available through Essex County Council's SEN Local Offer.